ColinNebula/colin-react-portfolio/README.md

 # Colin-React Portfolio

-This project was bootstrapped with [Create React App]
 ## Description
-This Webpage project was created using the react app to display my newly acquired skills as a full stack web Developer.
+This Web page project was created using the react app to display my newly acquired skills as a full stack web Developer.
 React is a JavaScript User Interface library created by facebook.
 ## User Story
 AS AN employer looking for candidates with experience building single-page applications I WANT to view a potential employee's deployed React portfolio of work samples